Cale-Torino/Roboguard/README.md

 I was able to determine the signal typs sent from the Roboguard to the HQ device and have made a simple list below.

+- Protocol
     - 433.92Mhz AM frequency
     - ASK (amplitude shift keying)
     - Manchester NRZ (non return to zero)

+- Signals
     - alarm signal
     - learn/tamper share same signal
     - Battery ok signal
     - Battery low signal

 # Comments